ysdtkm/MAOOAM/README.md

 This software is provided as supplementary material with:

-* De Cruz, L., Demaeyer, J. and Vannitsem, S.: A modular arbitrary-order ocean-atmosphere model: MAOOAM, Geosci.
+* De Cruz, L., Demaeyer, J. and Vannitsem, S.: A modular arbitrary-order ocean-atmosphere model: MAOOAM v1.0, Geosci.
 Model Dev.
 Discuss., 2016.

 **Please cite this article if you use (a part of) this software for a publication.**